idec2021/UOregon/docs/documentation/Plating Protocol.md

 10. Place the beaker or bottle(s) into an autoclave tray.
 11. Autoclave the bottle(s).
 The duration depends on volume.
 Typically 1L needs 30min at 121C (not including ramp time).
 Larger volume needs longer time.
 You need to account for the fact that large volumes need longer time for entire volume to reach temperature because of the high specific capacity of water.
 Note that certain autoclave settings may cause the contents to boil over.
 12. If using bottles, while waiting for autoclave prepare a 60C water bath.
 No need if using beaker.
-13. Take tray out of autoclave (HOT! use golves)
+13. Take tray out of autoclave with gloves
 14. Make sure autoclave tape is dark.
 If not something went wrong.
 15. If using bottle place it into hot water bath, submerging about 75%.
 Don't let dirty bath water get near mouth of the bottle.
 Dont place the bottle into the water bath immediately after taking it out of the autoclave since it will still be very hot and can actually warm up the water bath.
 Wait for it to cool a bit ~65C.
 If using beaker place on cold hotplate, very low stirring ~40rpm (make sure stirring is not making bubbles).
 16. Use the IR thermometer to check the temperature of the bottle or beaker.